 Guardianship for Adults in Florida

 When an adult person cannot make informed decisions about their own affairs, a court may need to step in and appoint a legal guardian.
 Florida law provides a process for those seeking such a guardianship to follow.
-The Law Offices of Travis R. Walker are among the state’s leading resources for those who need help securing the guardianship as well as current guardians seeking legal advice to ensure they are making decisions in their ward’s best interest.
+The Law Offices of Travis R. Walker, P.A. are among the state’s leading resources for those who need help securing the guardianship as well as current guardians seeking legal advice to ensure they are making decisions in their ward’s best interest.
 Trust our experienced attorneys to provide the solid representation called for in these often sensitive situations.

 What is an Adult Guardianship?